Peter Nixon: Political career

-Nixon quickly became a senior member of the Country Party and first entered the ministry as Minister for the Interior in October 1967 before moving to the Shipping and Transport portfolio in 1971 under John Gorton.
-He retained this portfolio under William McMahon.
-He is mentioned in the song Gurindji Blues, saying "Buy your land back, Gurindji" referring to his assessment of the Wattie Creek land rights strike.
+As interior minister, Nixon held responsibility for the Australian Capital Territory and oversight of the National Capital Development Commission.
+He was also responsible for the Northern Territory.
+Nixon is mentioned in the song Gurindji Blues, saying "Buy your land back, Gurindji" referring to his assessment of the Wattie Creek land rights strike.

 In opposition from 1972 to 1975, Nixon was a prominent figure in persuading his National Party colleagues to help pass Australian Labor Party legislation opposed by the Nationals' coalition partner, the Liberal Party.
-This helped prove to voters the National Party's independence from the Liberal Party and in cases such as when the Nationals supported Labor's policy on educational grants to public schools, helped to show the National Party's connection with core voter issues.
 Nixon was also a longtime critic of the Australian Broadcasting Corporation, which he accused of being biased against the National Party.